 - The central theme running through the film is the relationship Ron develops with the KKK.
 Ron has two identities.
 This dichotomy is represented through Ron as Black in the office and as the ‘other’ where that he curates an identity as White.
 This demonstrates how Black people evidence double consciousness and codeswitch every day due to the constant racism and microaggressions they face every day.

 - Black people are expected to tone down, conceal or hide parts of their identity for the sake of other people’s perceived comfort, especially in professional/work related environments.

 - Ron and fellow officer Flip Zimmerman are in the records room during the conversation, Ron responds to Flip saying, “That’s what some light-skinned Black folk do, they pass for White.”

 - Identity is strongly tied to black features which unfortunately, are often, undermined, ridiculed and minimalised in society.
-Kwame Ture speaks to the Black student union and says that Black people must define beauty for Black people. brother Kwame’s speech is centred around black love, identity and acceptance and he preaches about loving your natural “thick lips” and “nappy hair”!
+Kwame Ture speaks to the Black student union and says that Black people must define beauty for Black people. brother Kwame’s speech is centred around black love, identity and acceptance of Black beauty.

-- At the shooting range, the KKK are shooting at targets with exaggerated black features (afro hair, big lips, bum), again reinforcing the significance and strong attachment black features have in perceptions of black identity.
+- At the shooting range, the KKK are shooting at targets with exaggerated black features, again reinforcing the significance and strong attachment black features have in perceptions of black identity.

-Whilst there are further notable examples of Black identify and afro hair throughout this movie, we have chosen few to support critical conversations on race.
+Whilst there are further notable examples of Black identify throughout this movie, we have chosen few to support critical conversations on race.